Rate Limits

 Query Limits

-In addition to rate limits, the API enforces query-level limits to protect against overly complex or expensive GraphQL queries.
+In addition to rate limits, we enforce query-level limits to protect against overly complex or expensive GraphQL queries.

 Query Complexity